AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Antibiotics are used to treat infections caused by bacteria.
 They have no effect against infections caused by viruses.

-3. You should not take antibiotics that have been prescribed to other people, even if they have had an infection similar to yours.
+3. You should not take antibiotics that have been prescribed to other people, even if they had an infection similar to yours.

 Instructions for preparing the suspension

 Before use, check the integrity of the cap seal.
-Shake the bottle to break up the powder.
+Shake the bottle to disperse the powder.
 Add water (as indicated below) in two portions (first to 2/3 and then to the mark) and shake well after each addition of water.
 Shake the contents of the bottle well before each use.

-Volume of water to add when preparing the suspension (ml) | |
+Volume of water to be added when preparing the suspension (ml) | |

 Amoxiclav suspension 125 mg/31.25 mg/5 ml | 86 |